 Loophole Fiddles with Jawbone Ergonomics

-Product Design, Packaging Design,
+Product Design, Patent, Packaging Design,

 The Kréddle initiated a paradigm shift in violin ergonomics by crafting the first fully adjustable violin chin rest.
 The Kréddle was conceived by a violinist for violinists by listening to musician's desires.
 The primary goal was to provide a feather weight solution with an unprecedented level of adjustment.